cdhowe/JT-Mapper/README.md

 To run `JT-Mapper` on Linux, you must modify the `new_window` function at the top of the file.
 Simply comment out the line that begins with `quartz` and replace it with the currently commented line that starts with `x11`.
 The change is necessary because of the different R functions used in the two operating systems create a new window for the map.

 #### Windows Is Not Yet Supported
-Unfortunately `JT-Mapper` doesn't yet run on Windows.
 As noted below, the program uses the `tail` utility to read the last 50 lines of the `WSJT-X` ALL.TXT file.
-To run on Windows, I should probably change that code to use a function that performs the same function in R. Clearly I haven't gotten around to that yet.
+That utility doesn't exist under native Windows.
+I should probably change that code to use a function that performs the same function in R. Clearly I haven't gotten around to that yet.

 ## How the Software Works
 JT-Mapper is written in R, a high-level language typically used by data scientists for its analytical and visualization capabilities.
-While I developed this software on Mac OS X, it can be run on Windows and Linux as well just by tweaking some of the variables at the beginning of the program.
+While I developed this software on Mac OS X, it can be run on Linux as well just by tweaking some of the variables at the beginning of the program.

 The basic operation of the program is a simple 5 step process: